mrteeson94/paper-scissors-rock/README.md

 ## Description

-Vanilla Javascript web based game mini-project, will a heavy focus on applying DOM references between game logic and UI elements on the webpage to make paper-scissors-rock work and look pretty at the same time!
+Vanilla Javascript web based game mini-project, with a heavy focus on applying DOM references between game logic and UI elements on the webpage to make paper-scissors-rock work and look pretty at the same time!

 ## Content